Decrypting Distributed Ledger Design -- Taxonomy, Classification and Blockchain Community Evaluation: Introduction

 A \emph{distributed ledger} (DL) is a distributed data structure, whose entries are written by the participants of a DLT system after reaching consensus on the validity of the entries.
-A \emph{consensus mechanism} is usually an integral part of a distributed ledger system to guarantee system reliability: all written entries are validated without a trusted third party.
-Distributed ledgers are usually designed to support secure \emph{cryptoeconomies} which are capable of operating cross-border, without depending on a certain political structure or legal system.
-These cryptoeconomies rely on digital currencies referred to as \emph{tokens} and cryptographic techniques to regulate how value exchange is performed between the participating actors~\cite{babbitt2014crypto,davidson2016economics}.
-The options and choices of a cryptoeconomy are referred to as \textit{cryptoeconomic design} (CED) that plays a key role in the stability of a DLT system in terms of convergence, liveness and fairness~\cite{clark2015research}.
+A \emph{consensus mechanism} is usually an integral part of a distributed ledger system and guarantees system reliability: all written entries are validated without a trusted third party.
+Distributed ledgers are usually designed to support secure \emph{cryptoeconomies}, which are capable of operating cross-border, without depending on a particular political structure or legal system.
+These cryptoeconomies rely on digital currencies referred to as \emph{tokens} and cryptographic techniques to regulate how value is exchanged between the participating actors~\cite{babbitt2014crypto,davidson2016economics}.
+The options and choices of a cryptoeconomy are referred to as \textit{cryptoeconomic design} (CED) and this plays a key role in the stability of a DLT system in terms of convergence, liveness, and fairness~\cite{bonneau2015sok}.

-Keeping up with the pace of this rapidly evolving technological landscape is a challenge.
-One reason is the lack of a common and insightful vocabulary that is earlier documented as a significant barrier~\cite{notheisen2017breaking}.
-Moreover, the plethora of design options for distributed ledgers and their supported cryptoeconomies have implications on performance and their applicability~\cite{xu2017taxonomy} that have neither been systematically studied nor rigorously formalized to guide researchers and practitioners to unravel new disruptive blockchain solutions~\cite{clark2015research,samuel2016layered}.
-It has been argued that this can lead to fragmentation of the blockchain community and duplication of efforts~\cite{tasca2017ontology}.
-The significance of this challenge is reflected on the recent taxonomies of distributed ledgers \cite{xu2017taxonomy,tasca2017ontology,yeow2018decentralized,xu2016blockchain}.
+Nevertheless, making system design choices in this rapidly evolving technological landscape to meet the requirements of a broad spectrum of distributed applications is complex and challenging.
+The lack of a common and insightful conceptual framework for DLT has been cited as a significant barrier in this regard~\cite{notheisen2017breaking}.
+Moreover, the system configuration space of distributed ledgers and the cryptoeconomies they support is large, which has implications on the applicability as well as cost-effectiveness of DLT systems in real-world applications~\cite{xu2017taxonomy}.
+To date, these configurations have not been rigorously formalized to guide researchers and practitioners on how to design DLT systems~\cite{bonneau2015sok,samuel2016layered}.
+In particular, the broad spectrum and complexity of key design choices have not been determined.
+It has been argued that this lack of a clear positioning of DLT systems leads to a fragmentation in the blockchain community and a duplication of effort~\cite{tasca2017ontology}.
+The significance of this challenge is reflected in the recent taxonomies of distributed ledgers \cite{xu2017taxonomy,tasca2017ontology,yeow2018decentralized,xu2016blockchain,wieninger2019development}.